-Income taxation of the Notes
+Income taxation

 Austrian statutory law does not contain specific provisions on the qualification of Additional Tier 1 instruments for Austrian (corporate) income tax purposes.
-However, pursuant to § 8(3)(1) item 2 of the Austrian Corporate Income Tax Act (Körperschaftsteuergesetz), which is typically applied for purposes of qualifying hybrid instruments either as equity or as debt for Austrian (corporate) income tax purposes, jouissance rights and other financial instruments (Genussrechte und sonstige Finanzierungsinstrumente) granting a right to participate in both the current profits and the liquidation profits of the issuer are qualified as equity instruments.
+However, pursuant to § 8(3)(1) item 2 of the Austrian Corporate Income Tax Act (Körperschaftsteuergesetz), which is typically applied for purposes of qualifying hybrid instruments either as equity or as debt for Austrian (corporate) income tax purposes, jouissance rights and other financial instruments (Genussrechte und sonstige Finanzierungsinstrumente) granting a right to participate in both the current profits and the liquidation profits of the issuer are to be qualified as equity instruments.
 In contrast thereto, jouissance rights and other financial instruments granting a right to participate either in the current profits or in the liquidation profits of the issuer or in neither of the two categories are to be qualified as debt instruments.
-In addition, reference has to be made to jurisprudence of the Austrian Supreme Administrative Court (Verwaltungsgerichthof) pursuant to which the qualification of hybrid instruments, such as jouissance rights, has to be based on whether typical equity-like criteria outweigh typical debt-like criteria from a quantitative and qualitative perspective thereby taking into account the instrument's term, the profit dependency of distributions, the participation in the issuer's substance/liquidation gain, the granting of securities, a potential subordination and the lack of typical shareholder control and voting rights.
+In addition, reference has to be made to jurisprudence of the Austrian Supreme Administrative Court (Verwaltungsgerichthof) pursuant to which the qualification of hybrid instruments, such as jouissance rights, has to be based on whether typical equity-like criteria outweigh typical debt-like criteria from a quantitative and qualitative perspective, thereby taking into account the instrument's term, the profit dependency of distributions, the participation in the issuer's substance/liquidation gain, the granting of securities, a potential subordination and the lack of typical shareholder control and voting rights.

 In April 2014, a professional interest association submitted to its members a statement received from the Austrian Ministry of Finance (Bundesministerium für Finanzen) which confirms that due to its structural elements, Additional Tier 1 instruments within the meaning of Article 52 of the CRR can be qualified as debt for Austrian (corporate) income tax purposes based on § 8(3)(1) item 2 of the Austrian Corporate Income Tax Act.
 As a result of this qualification, distributions effected by the issuer under Additional Tier 1 instruments are generally deductible at the level of the issuer for corporate income tax purposes (unless general restrictions - which are applicable to any debt instruments - apply).
 This statement of the Austrian Ministry of Finance does not address any other potential Austrian tax aspects in the context of the issuance of Additional Tier 1 instruments.
-It has to date not yet been reflected in the Austrian Corporate Income Tax Guidelines (Körperschaftsteuerrichtlinien).
-For purposes of the following, the Issuer assumes that the Notes qualify as debt for Austrian (corporate) income tax purposes.
-In case of a qualification of the Notes as equity the tax consequences would substantially differ from those described below.